ZXG818/HCFGenerator/README.md

-# SpiralCross - A.K.A HCF
+# Helical-Cruciform Fuel model generator of MCNP
-1.Use the python script to generate the spiral cross model of MCNP automatically.
+1.Use the python script to generate the HCF model of MCNP automatically.

 2.Whole post-data extraction and plotting.